Tim Gets Burnt By A Scalper: The ‘T’ Factor, Pt. 3.

-It should take me about 45 minutes to get to the venue if all goes smoothly, gates open at 6:00pm, Gene Ween come on at 7:00.
+It should take me about 45 minutes to get to the Bandshell if all goes smoothly, the gates open at 6:00pm, and Gene Ween comes on at 7:00.
 Anna arrived at our new place at about 4:45 and I was off.

 I walked down to the station and my train was already there waiting for me.
-I got off at Bleecker Street and had no problems navigating my way through the underground pathways to Broadway-Lafayette Street station and my ‘F’ train arrived about a minute after my arrival.
+I got off at Bleecker Street and had no problems navigating my way through the underground pathways to Broadway-Lafayette Street station, my ‘F’ train showing up about a minute after my arrival.
 After two or three stops on the ‘F’ train, an announcement came over the intercom stating that, due to delays, my train would be traveling express to 7th Avenue.
 Okay, now things are starting to go a little too smoothly.

 I arrived at 7th Avenue at about 5:15, plenty of time to spare, so I made my way down to Prospect Park.
-The line was huge, everyone was in Modest Mouse t-shirts, but I could hear a band sound-checking with Ween’s “Dr. Rock”, so I knew I was in the right place.
-Almost instantly I was approached by a guy.
-“Need tickets?”, he asked.
-I asked how much, he said $60, I took two, checked them out, they appeared very legit, so I paid the man.
+The line was huge, everyone was in Modest Mouse t-shirts, but I could hear a band sound-checking with Ween’s ‘Dr. Rock‘, so I knew I was in the right place.
+Almost instantly I was approached by a guy; “Need tickets?”, he asked.
+I asked how much, he said $60, I took two, checked them out and they appeared very legit, so I paid the man.

 Now, I have written about the ‘T’ Factor on more than one occasion and, if you’ve read this blog for a while you would know that things in my life don’t tend to pan out like this.
 Something has to go wrong somewhere and I was getting a little nervous.

 Around the same time the gates opened, Anna called me and said she would be on her way soon.
-I slowly made my way to the front, they scanned my ticket at the gate and I was told, “You’re going to have to go to Ticketmaster and get this reprinted, there’s a booth just around the corner”.
+I slowly made my way to the front, they scanned my ticket at the gate and I was told, “You’re going to have to go to Ticketmaster and get this reprinted, there’s a booth just around the corner.”
 I hoped and prayed that this was the obligatory peanut in the turd, but it wasn’t to be.
 Upon inspection they told me the tickets were fake, they had seen a lot of them for the show and there were none for sale at the door.
-The ‘T’-factor had well and truly kicked in.
-I was annoyed, but not surprised.
+The ‘T’-factor had well and truly kicked in and I was annoyed, but not surprised.
 I called Anna to tell her not to bother coming down because the tickets were fake, but I had decided that I may as well stay and listen, seeing as how I had paid $120 for that privilege.
-As I walked around the grounds I found an area where I could clearly see over the fence and finally got the closest I ever have to seeing Ween play.
+As I walked around the grounds I found an area where I could clearly see over the fence and I finally got the closest I ever have to seeing Ween play.
 The band played a 40-minute set of mostly old Ween material with a couple of tracks from Gene’s Freeman album thrown in for good measure.

 - Dr. Rock (Ween)